 Because one is dealing with increased amounts of energy, a good idea is to get into the habit of ‘grounding’.
 Basically these are activities that help to offload excess energy into the environment in much the same way as a lightning rod will prevent damage to a building by earthing the lightning charge.
 Visualisations (of a grounding rod or roots extending into the ground), walking, preferably in nature (where sitting or leaning against a tree can have palpable effects), and dietary additions, can all help with excess energy problems.
 The importance of grounding is explained and stressed in the kundalini literature mentioned below.
 ‘Blowing a fuse’ is not an uncommon near-literal phenomena

 The above descriptions are deliberately brief.
-Anyone taking up the practise should familiarise themselves with more details of the above.
+Anyone taking up the practice should familiarise themselves with more details of the above.
 Multiple references can be found online, or in the associated literature.

 The following is a page of methodology written some years ago when I first began a regular practice.